2i2c-org/2i2c-org.github.io/content/blog/2022/strategic-update/index.md

 ---
-title: "One year later: an update of 2i2c's strategy and mission"
+title: "One year later: an update of 2i2c's mission, strategy, and operations"
 subtitle: ""
 summary: ""
 authors: ["Chris Holdgraf"]